andywer/threads.js/docs/usage.md

 })
 ```

-### Module thread
+### Module worker

-This is the second kind of thread.
-A module thread exposes an object whose values are functions.
-Use it if you want your thread to expose more than one function.
+This is the second kind of worker.
+A module worker exposes an object whose values are functions.
+Use it if you want your worker to expose more than one function.

 ```js
 // master.js